I like Python’s Bottle/Flask development loop: change code, hit refresh, keep moving.

 Signature:

-extern "C" ThorsAnvil::ThorsMug::MugPlugin* mugCreateInstance(char const* config);
+extern "C" ThorsAnvil::ThorsMug::MugPlugin* mugCreateInstance(int init, char const* config);

 Mug passes a stringified version of the plugin’s JSON config value (so it can be an object/string/number/etc.) and expects a MugPlugin* back.